-- General: Kissing, cuddling, and similar behavior are frowned upon if in public - especially amongst older Thais.
+- General: Kissing, cuddling, and similar behaviour is frowned upon if in public - especially amongst older Thais.

-- Dropping litter in the street is illegal - the same fine applies.
+- Dropping litter in the street is illegal - Same fine applies.

 - Do not engage in the purchase of wild animals whether protected or not.
 Aside from moral issues, punishments are very harsh.